-At present there are more than 400 Halal certifying bodies and organisations in the world, but only a fraction of them are recognised or registered with some international organisations, he said.
+At present, there are more than 400 Halal certifying bodies and organizations in the world, but only a fraction of them are recognized or registered with some international organizations, he said.

 While some regions have an excess number of certification bodies, others have none.
 Places with a high number of such bodies have fierce competition, which may lead to bitterness, mainly due to varying standards and compromises.

 There are too many Halal standards in the world.
-Every country has its own Halal standards and even within a country sometimes different organisations have their own standard.
+Every country has its own Halal standards and even within a country sometimes different organizations have their standard.

 These standards are similar in most aspects, but not all.
 For example, types of stunning, acceptance of mechanical slaughtering, ethanol concentration in final products, etc.

-“These differences have led to cross country certification by some of the certifying bodies resulting in unproductive competition that may lead to enmity between several Halal / Islamic organisations, which is forbidden in Islam,” Sajjad said.
+“These differences have led to cross-country certification by some of the certifying bodies resulting in an unproductive competition that may lead to enmity between several Halal / Islamic organizations, which is forbidden in Islam,” Sajjad said.

 Due to so many different Halal standards in the world, there is confusion and misunderstanding in the Halal audit and certification process and often the Halal logo is abused.

-As a result, supply chains are broken creating artificial shortages of raw material.
+As a result, supply chains are broken creating artificial shortages of raw materials.